 The great thing about the Curly Girl Method is that the longer you stick with it, the healthier your scalp and hair becomes.

-Eliminating sulphate shampoos and silicone conditioners allows you to use remedies such as gentle cleansers and natural oils.
+Eliminating sulfate shampoos and silicone conditioners allow you to use remedies such as gentle cleansers and natural oils.

 What Is the Curly Girl Method